The Bachelor of Fine Arts (BFA) Degree in Print Paper Book

 Prerequisites: Foundation: 3D PPB 3050 Artists' Books 3

 Traditional and sculptural books provide exciting options for artistic expression.
 This course is an interdisciplinary exploration of art in the book form, ranging from one-of-a-kind books to printed multiples and sculptural works.
 Individual projects focus on the relationship of form and content and employ a wide range of media and materials for text and/or images.
-Contemporary and historical artists’ books will be explored through critique, samples, slide lectures and field trips.
+Contemporary and historical artists’ books are explored through critique, samples, slide lectures, and field trips.

-Students explore the materials and techniques of book construction through a variety of forms, from simple pamphlets for editions to hardcover multiple-section books.
-Adhesive and non-adhesive bindings and covers, folded and sewn structures, and Japanese and Western styles are included.
+In this course, students explore the materials and techniques of book construction through a variety of forms, from simple pamphlets to hardcover multiple-section books.
+Adhesive and non-adhesive bindings and covers, folded and sewn structures, and Japanese and Western styles are examined.
 Additional projects include presentation cases, envelopes, and box-making.
-Integration of contents to outer wrapping is discussed, from self-promotion to client presentations.
+Integration of contents with outer wrapping is discussed as it relates to self-promotion and to client presentations.
 Demonstrations, material exploration, and class discussions complement student projects.

 Prerequisites: all Foundation studio requirements PPB 3060 Books: Series Sequence Structure 3

-This course explores the internal structure and content of the book form.
-Topics include the relationships between image/text, caption/illustration, and truth/lies.
-The development of voice, rhythm, and timing is examined as components of narrative structure.
-Although simple bookbinding is incorporated, the course concentrates on developing subject matter and ways of telling.
+This class explores the internal structure and content of the book form.
+The relationships between image and text and the development of voice, rhythm, and timing are examined as components of narrative structure.
+Although simple bookbinding is incorporated, the class concentrates on developing subject matter and ways of telling.
 Assignments include small editions and collaborative and student-proposed projects.
-Work may be produced using the medium of students’ choice, including photo, illustration, digital, printmaking, and drawing.
+Work may be produced using the student’s choice of medium, including photo, illustration, digital, printmaking, and drawing.
 Lectures, films, and readings complement course material.

-This course examines the traditional forms and contemporary possibilities of the printed book.
-From one-page poetry and political broadsides to multi-paged books, students explore a range of printing and distribution methods.
-Text and image, page layout, and overall book design are covered.
-Print technologies covered include letterpress with handset type and photo-polymer plate, relief and collograph techniques, and the wood-type poster press.
+This class examines the traditional forms and contemporary possibilities of the printed book.
+From one-page poetry and political broadsides to multi-page books, students explore a range of printing and distribution methods.
+Text and image, page layout, and overall book design are discussed.
+Print technologies covered include letterpress with handset type and photopolymer plate, relief and collagraph techniques, and the wood-type poster press.
 Projects may be one-of-a-kind, editioned, or collaborative.
-Basic bookbinding as appropriate to the projects will be covered.
+Basic bookbinding appropriate to the projects is covered.

 varying Select one additional course from the previous two drop downs 3